-According to the Land Code of 2001, private ownership of land properties is allowed for both locals and foreigners.
+Both locals and foreigners can own landed properties, according to the Land Code of 2001.
 The legislation was extended to Moscow in January 2006.

 Analysis of Russia Residential Property Market »

-Renting an apartment in St. Petersburg costs from EUR 22 to EUR 23 per sq. m. per month.
-This means that you can rent a 120 sq. m. apartment for around EUR 2,700 per month.
+Monthly rents per sq. m. in St. Petersburg range from EUR 20 to EUR 23.
+This means that a 120 sq.m. apartment can be rented out for around EUR 2,500 per month.